Intrastat data fields

 Period

-Intrastat statistics are collected on a monthly basis and it’s therefore important you report the data in the correct period.
 The month and year should be entered in mm/yy format.
-For example: 11/21 for data appropriate to November 2021.
+For example: 11/23 for data appropriate to November 2023.

 Commodity Code